oceanprotocol/docs/developers/ocean-cli/usage.md

 # Usage

-The command <code>npm run cli h</code> returns a list of all commands and option flags.
+The command below returns a list of all commands and option flags.

 ```bash
 npm run cli h